JavierSegoviaCordoba/Resource/docs/src/orchid/resources/HOMEPAGE.md

 Fold a `Resource` invokes multiple callbacks to manage its state for any event.
 A normal flow can be:

 1. Emit `Loading` to show the progress indicator.
-    -  Emit `Cache` to populate data before you get the success data.
 2. Emit `Success` to populate your data or emit `Error` if something were wrong to show an error.
-    -  Emit `Cache` if you want to populate some data after an error.

 ```run-kotlin
 val dog: Dog = Dog("Auri")